 F” is for Finish

 	Finish that damn script!
 It shouldn’t take a year to write a screenplay.
 If you’re taking a year or more to do so, you’re not learning, you’re not evolving, and you’re certainly not disciplining yourself.
 How can you possibly expect to take on a screenwriting career if it takes you a year or more to finish a screenplay?
 Give yourself three months.
 Discipline yourself and your time.
 Finish that script and move onto the next.

 	“G” is for Grammar

 	Grammar in a script is about the syntax, sentence structure, and the linguistics that you use to tell your story to the script reader.
 The grammar that you choose to use to describe scenes and write dialogue for your characters will define the impact of the script reader’s read.
 Don’t be too wooden, but also don’t be too fancy.
 Craft a personal style, but not at the expense of what should be a simple read.
-Don’t be lazy with your grammar, but remember that fragments within a screenplay are also very welcome in order to get that visual across as quickly as possible.
+Don’t be lazy with your grammar, but remember that fragments within a screenplay are also very welcome to get that visual across as quickly as possible.

 	“H” is for High Concept